baileys2/Portfolio/README.md

 Possible sources of evidence (do one):

 * Select any of your labs or projects that uses dynamic memory, and explain how memory is managed.
 In particular, you must show that your program does not leak memory, and does not suffer from dangling pointers or out of bounds array access.
 This will probably require referring to your code, providing links.

-The linked list lab is a good example of useage of dynamic memory as it creates a new section of memory for each object that is added and pointers are added to the next in the list and the pervious in the list.
+The linked list lab is a good example of usage of dynamic memory as it creates a new section of memory for each object that is added and pointers are added to the next in the list and the previous in the list.
 When the object is deleted the data stored is deleted, and the object's position pointers for the previous and next reference each other rather than the deleted object.

 5 - Create collection classes using templates in C++
 ----